alirezarezaeikalat/mit-6006/readMe.txt

         b.
 Dynamic sequence interface: The numbers of items change.

-                 - items: x0, x1, ..., xn
+                 - items: x0, x1, ..., xn-1

             // operations

                 - build(X): make new DS for items in X
                 - len(): return n
-                - iter_seq(): Output x0, x1, ..., xn in sequence order.
+                - iter_seq(): Output x0, x1, ..., xn-1 in sequence order.
                 - get_at(i): return xi (index i)
                 - set_at(i,x): set xi to X
                 - insert_at(i, x): make x new xi, shifting xi -> xi+1 -> xi+2 -> ... -> xn-1 -> xn
                 - delete_at(i): shift  xi <- xi+1 <- ... <- xn-2 <- xn-1
-                - insert ant delete at first or last
+                - insert and delete at first or last
+                - get_at and set_at at first or last

             1. --Linked list-- (Solution to above interface):